Asymptomatic, Presymptomatic, and Symptomatic Transmission

-People with SARS-C0V-2 infection, but without symptoms, probably cause much of the transmission to others., especially in households (Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Lee E, Wada, et al.).
-Epidemiological investigations in Chicago (Ghinai, Woods et al.), China (Bai et al.; Bi et al.; Columbia University; Du et al.; Li C, Wang, et al.; Li R, Pei, et al.; Pan X, Chen, et al.; Wang Y, Tian, et al.), Germany (Rothe et al.), Japan (Nishiura, Kobayashi et al.), and Singapore (Wei WE, Li, et al.; Yong SEF et al.) of patients’ contacts with other people found many probably received infection from asymptomatic carriers or presymptomatic patients.
-Many infected people with few or no symptoms shed as many viruses as symptomatic patients (He et al.; Lee S, Kim, et al.; Zou et al.).
+People with SARS-C0V-2 infection, but without symptoms, probably cause much of the transmission to others., especially in households (Centers for Disease Control and Prevention “Scientific Brief: Community Use of Cloth Masks”; Joseph; Lee E, Wada, et al.).
+Epidemiological investigations in Chicago (Ghinai, Woods et al.), China (Bai et al.; Bi et al.; Columbia University; Du et al.; Li C, Ji, et al.; Li R, Pei, et al.; Pan X, Chen, et al.; Wang Y, Tian, et al.), Germany (Rothe et al.), Japan (Nishiura, Kobayashi et al.), and Singapore (Wei WE, Li Z et al.; Yong SEF, Anderson et al.) of patients’ contacts with other people found many probably received infection from asymptomatic carriers or presymptomatic patients.
+Many infected people with few or no symptoms shed as many viruses as symptomatic patients (He et al.; Lee S, Kim, et al.; Zou L, Ruan, et al.).

 Several studies found large percentages of people had asymptomatic infections, varying with their ages and transmission situations (Oran, Topol).
-For example, in the heavily infected Italian town of Vo, testing most of the population twice found about 40% of infected people had no symptoms, and the symptomatic and asymptomatic cases had about equal viral loads that could transmit to others (Imperial College London; Lavezzo et al.).
-In the general population of a high transmission area, among pregnant women admitted to a New York City hospital for birth delivery, 14% had SARS-CoV-2 (Sutton et al.).
+For example, a survey of half the Luxembourg resident population found 33% of positive cases were asymptomatic (Wilmes et al.).
+In the heavily infected Italian town of Vo, testing most of the population twice found about 40% of infected people had no symptoms, and the symptomatic and asymptomatic cases had about equal viral loads that could transmit to others (Imperial College London; Lavezzo et al.).
+In the general population of a high transmission area, among pregnant women admitted to a New York City hospital for birth delivery, 14% had SARS-CoV-2 without symptoms (Sutton et al.).
 Among people found infected in a program in Korea, 36% were asymptomatic.
 Then 19% started having symptoms, showing that they had actually been presymtomatic (Lee S, Kim, et al.).
 After several residents of a long-term care skilled nursing facility in Washington state had coronavirus COVID-19, scientists tested 93% of residents, and found that about half of those infected did not show symptoms (Kimball et al.).
 When large numbers of cruise ship passengers and crews were tested for viral RNA, 26% – 51% of those infected were asymptomatic.
 When they tested the same individuals repeatedly, 17.9% of those infected never showed symptoms (Mizumoto et al.).
 So, much of the transmission on the cruise ships was probably from asymptomatic people (Moriarty et al.).
 Many children with few or no symptoms shed large numbers of coronaviruses, and so could be transmitting it to adults, who could later develop severe infections (Kelvin and Halperin; Qiu et al.; Van Beusekom, “COVID-19”; Xu Y, Li X et al.).

-COVID-19 can spread more easily than many other infectious respiratory diseases, including in the incubation period and asymptomatic infections (Gandhi et al.).
+COVID-19 can spread more easily than many other infectious respiratory diseases, including in the incubation period and asymptomatic infections (Gandhi M, Yokoe, et al.; Joseph), or within a few days after symptom onset (Cheng HY, Jian SW “Contact Tracing”).
 Symptoms usually start about 5 days after exposure, ranging from 2 -14 days.
 This virus quickly multiplies in the person, and produces millions of viruses in mucous and saliva in a few days.
 After symptoms stop, the virus is still shedding from that person for up to 49 days.
 Patients start to develop immune antibodies in a few days after exposure, but the viruses continue multiplying and shedding, and gradually decrease later (Lauer et al.; National Academies of Sciences, “SARS-CoV-2 Viral shedding”; Tan et al.; Van Beusekom, “Study”; Wölfel et al.; World Health Organization “Immunity…”).